 Validate JSON Web Tokens

-Use any existing middleware for your web framework.
+Using any existing middleware for your web framework.

-Choose a third-party library from JWT.io.
+Choosing a third-party library from JWT.io.

 We strongly recommend that you use middleware or one of the existing open source third-party libraries to parse and validate JWTs.
 At JWT.io, you can find libraries for various platforms and languages, such as .NET, Python, Java, Ruby, Objective-C, Swift, and PHP.